Muhaiminkpm/tasktango/README.md

 };
 ```

-The server-side configuration uses the `FIREBASE_SERVICE_ACCOUNT` environment variable for the Admin SDK, as detailed in the setup steps.
+Here are the values for your project:
+- **apiKey**: `AIzaSyCvi-Wp7wtl2y5aEcWcekm14CTjj0EiGG4`
+- **authDomain**: `studio-5759297052-61ee5.firebaseapp.com`
+- **projectId**: `studio-5759297052-61ee5`
+- **storageBucket**: `studio-5759297052-61ee5.firebasestorage.app`
+- **messagingSenderId**: `542214912337`
+- **appId**: `1:542214912337:web:540de702032829801f7b70`

-### 2. Authentication (Email & Password)
+### 2. How Authentication is Connected

+This application handles authentication in two parts:

-- **Frontend Connection**: The sign-up and login forms are in `src/app/(auth)/signup/page.tsx` and `src/app/(auth)/login/page.tsx`.
-They use the Firebase client-side SDK (`firebase/auth`) to handle user creation and sign-in.
+-   **Frontend (Client-Side)**: The sign-up and login forms (`src/app/(auth)/signup/page.tsx` and `src/app/(auth)/login/page.tsx`) use the standard Firebase client-side SDK (`firebase/auth`) to sign the user in with their email and password.
+    ```javascript
+    // Example from src/app/(auth)/login/page.tsx
+    import { signInWithEmailAndPassword } from "firebase/auth";
+    import { auth } from '@/lib/firebase/client';

+    const userCredential = await signInWithEmailAndPassword(auth, email, password);
+    ```
-- **Backend Logic**: After a successful sign-in on the client, an ID token is sent to a **Server Action** (`loginWithIdToken` in `src/lib/actions/auth.ts`).
-This server-side function uses the Firebase Admin SDK to create a secure session cookie, which keeps the user logged in for server-side rendering and protected routes.
+-   **Backend (Server-Side)**: After a successful client-side login, the app gets an ID token from Firebase.
+This token is sent to a **Server Action** (`loginWithIdToken` in `src/lib/actions/auth.ts`).
+This server-side function uses the Firebase Admin SDK to create a secure, HTTP-only session cookie.
+This cookie is what keeps the user logged in for secure server-side operations.

-### 3. Firestore Database (Tasks Collection)
+### 3. How the Firestore Database is Connected

-- **Frontend Connection**: The frontend does not interact directly with Firestore.
-This is a key security and architectural principle of this app.
+**The frontend does not interact directly with Firestore.** This is a key security and architectural principle of this app.

-- **Backend Logic**: All database operations (create, read, update, delete) for tasks are handled through **Server Actions** located in `src/lib/actions/tasks.ts`.
-These server-side functions use the Firebase Admin SDK to interact with the `tasks` collection in Firestore.
-They ensure that users can only access their own data, as enforced by both the server-side code and Firestore Security Rules.
+-   **Backend (Server-Side)**: All database operations (create, read, update, delete) for tasks are handled exclusively through **Server Actions** located in `src/lib/actions/tasks.ts`.
+These server-side functions use the Firebase Admin SDK (which has admin privileges) to interact with the `tasks` collection in Firestore.
+They include logic to ensure that a user can only ever access their own data, which is then double-enforced by the Firestore Security Rules.

-This integrated approach is modern and secure, but it means you cannot connect a separate Flutter or No-Code application to this "backend" as you would with a traditional REST or GraphQL API.
+I hope this detailed explanation clears things up!
+This integrated approach is modern and secure, but it means you cannot connect a separate Flutter or No-Code application to this specific "backend" as you would with a traditional REST or GraphQL API.

-I hope this clears things up!
 Let me know if you have more questions about the application's structure.